“There are only two ways to live your life. One is as though nothing is a miracle. The other is as though everything is

 Obsess about the most wonderful thing that could happen to you.

 You could put a picture in your mind of something better and spend a few minutes a day visualizing it.
-(The condo I’m now in after a 3 month flood displacement is exactly what I placed in my mind’s eye a couple of years ago.
+(The condo I’m now in after a three month flood displacement is exactly what I placed in my mind’s eye a couple of years ago.
 And let me tell you, it’s nothing short of a miracle that I’m in it.)

 Next, just allow.
 Open your figurative arms to allow something fun and unexpected and a little mystical to enter.
 Invite magic.

 Lastly, you’ve heard it a hundred times.
 Practice gratitude daily.
 I’ve been playing with the technique this extraordinary little girl uses and it’s hilarious!

 Whether you believe only in logic or have an inkling that there is the possibility of magic and miracles in the world we live in, would you rather hunker down into a life of quiet desperation and pragmatism, or would you prefer to spend the rest of your days, weeks, months, and years with a little enchantment?

 When the going gets dull, the dull need a dusting of practical magic.
 Life is either a bitch and then you die, or it’s an opportunity to Merlin-ize.
 And the fun part is, we get to choose!